splewis/csgo-multi-1v1/README.md

 csgo-multi-1v1
 =======================================
-This is home of my work-in-progress CS:GO multi-1v1 arena plugin.
+This is home of my CS:GO multi-1v1 arena plugin.
 It sets up any number of players in 1v1-situations on specially made maps and they fight in a ladder-type system.
 The winners move up, the losers go down.

-Until the plugin version is greater than 1.0.0 you should consider this **unstable beta software**.

 Also see the [AlliedModders thread](https://forums.alliedmods.net/showthread.php?t=241056).